sandakirani/sandakirani/README.md

-# Hi there, I'm Vihangi Sandakirani 👋
+# Hi there, I'm Sandakirani 👋

 🌱 **4th Year Undergraduate at University of Kelaniya**
 🎓 Pursuing Electronic and Computer Science